 Breakfast: At the hotel.

-Lunch: At the Botanical Gardens, bag lunches with sandwich, side salad, cookie, and water.
+Lunch: At the Botanical Gardens, enjoy bag lunches with sandwich, side, and bottled water.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions and give directions.